ch-stark/blog1506/acm/README2.md

 	        image: # set this to you pgpool container image
 	        name: pgpool

+Note that for the StatefulSet pertaining to pg-2 the value for the REPMGR_NODE_NETWORK_NAME environment variable should reference hostname1 instead of hostname0.

-Here is the contents of the Policy Generator configuration that will be used to ingest all of the files above and translate them into Policies that RHACM will apply to the managed clusters.
-Note that the Policies are loaded in a disabled state as they should only be enabled by the DBA after PostgreSQL software has been installed.
+Here is the contents of the Policy Generator configuration that will be used to ingest all of the files above and translate them into Policies that the Policy Controller will apply to the managed clusters.
+Note that all Policies are loaded in a disabled state as they should only be enabled by the DBA after the PostgreSQL software has been installed on each cluster.

 	apiVersion: policy.open-cluster-management.io/v1
 	kind: PolicyGenerator